 Australia: Trove Digitised Newspapers.
 (Free) Provided by the National Library of Australia.
 A growing collection primarily covering the period from the mid-1800s to the 1940s (but extending beyond in both directions).
-As of July 2015 there were over 17 million pages available.
-Note: In May 2016 it was announced that due to budget cuts, Trove will not be adding any more new content.
+Over 22,148,084 pages are available.

 Canada: Peel’s Prairie Provinces.
 (Free) Over 66,000 newspaper issues (4.8 million articles) dating from 1871 are available, primarily from Alberta.